nskybytskyi/nskybytskyi.github.io/readme.md

 <h3 class="mt-3">Yandex School of Data Analysis</h3>
 <p>
-    In May 2019, after the internship I came back to Yandex School of Data Analysis, completing various courses, ranging from programming languages and advanced mathematical courses to external memory algorithms and natural language processing.
+    In May 2019, after the internship, I came back to Yandex School of Data Analysis, completing various courses, ranging from programming languages and advanced mathematical courses to external memory algorithms and natural language processing.
 I like this place, as it gathers many people with completely different backgrounds but with one goal of advanced education not available at most post-soviet and European universities.
 </p>

 <blockquote class="blockquote text-center">